 6) Take breaks while studying.
 Your brains no good of you fry it =).

 Have a tip or suggestion?
 Comments about the lessons?
-Send a PM to Fíriel (Sindarin) or Malinornë (Quenya), or visit the Elvish 101 Forum.
+Visit the Elvish 101 Forum for general questions or the separate forums for each language.